 The Swaffhams Greenway will be an active travel route to make it easier for walkers, cyclists and horse riders to travel from Swaffham Prior and Swaffham Bulbeck into Cambridge.
 It is one of twelve Greater Cambridge Greenways.
 These will make it easier both to travel in a pleasant and sustainable way into and out of Cambridge and to enjoy our countryside for leisure purposes.
 They will also help to make local journeys such as school and nursery runs safer and easier.
-In some cases these are new routes, or routes with new sections, whilst others will be based on existing paths.
+In some cases these are new routes, or routes with new sections, while others will be based on existing paths.

-The map below is indicative and not to scale.
+The map is indicative and not to scale.
 You can download a high-res pdf of this map and a cycling times guide from the Related Documents section below.
 As the project progresses, we will update each section.

 - Green active travel into and out of Cambridge for walkers, cyclists and horse riders.

 - Easy and safe travel to workplaces, local schools and colleges, shops and transport hubs.